An accelerated frequency-independent solver for oscillatory differential equations

 Having shown that all of the conditions of Theorem~\ref{theorem:nk} are satisfied, it now follows that the sequence of iterates $\{\mathbf{r_n}\}$ defined by (\ref{riccati:initial}) and

 converges to a solution $\mathbf{r^*}$ of the discretized Riccati equation.
 The theorem also gives us the following bound on the rate of convergence of this sequence:

-Thus we have established that when $\omega$ is large enough, the iterates $\mathbf{r_n}$ converge rapidly to a solution of the {\it discretized} Riccati equation.
-Although their limit $\mathbf{r^*}$ corresponds to a polynomial $r^*$ of degree $(k-1)$ whose values at the discretization nodes $t_1,\ldots,t_k$ are given by the values of the vector $\mathbf{r^*}$, it is not immediately obvious that $r^*$ approximates a solution of the continuous Riccati equation (\ref{introduction:riccati}).
-However, from the proof in Subsection~\ref{section:nonoscillatory1}, we know that the conditions (\ref{introduction:qbound1}) and (\ref{introduction:qbound2}) imply that there exists a nonoscillatory solution $\rnon$ of the Riccati equation which can be well-approximated by a polynomial expansion using a number of terms which is independent of $\omega$, at least for large enough frequencies.
+We have only established that the iterates $\mathbf{r_n}$ converge rapidly to a solution of the {\it discretized} Riccati equation and, although their limit $\mathbf{r^*}$ corresponds to a polynomial $r^*$ of degree $(k-1)$ whose values at the discretization nodes $t_1,\ldots,t_k$ are given by the values of the vector $\mathbf{r^*}$, it is not immediately obvious that $r^*$ approximates a solution of the continuous Riccati equation.
+However, from the proof in Section~\ref{section:nonoscillatory1}, we know that the conditions (\ref{introduction:qbound1}) and (\ref{introduction:qbound2}) imply that there exists a nonoscillatory solution $\rnon$ of the Riccati equation which can be well-approximated by a polynomial expansion using a number of terms which is independent of $\omega$, at least for large enough frequencies.
 This means that if the number of collocation points $k$ suffices and the frequency $\omega$ is large enough, then

 closely approximates a solution of the discretized Riccati equation.
-In other words, in this case, the nonoscillatory solution of the continuous Riccati equation yields an approximate solution of the discretized equation.
+In other words, the nonoscillatory solution of the continuous Riccati equation yields an approximate solution of the discretized equation.
 Moreover, it is clear from (\ref{nonoscillatory:rm}) that $\mathbf{\rnon}$ is in the ball $B_\eta(\mathbf{r_0})$ for large enough values of $\omega$.
 Since $\mathbf{r^*}$ is the unique solution of the discretized Riccati equation in that ball, $\mathbf{r^*}$ must closely coincide with $\mathbf{\rnon}$.
-In particular, the polynomial $r^*$ represented by the vector $\mathbf{r^*}$ must closely approximate the nonoscillatory solution $\rnon$ of the Riccati equation (\ref{introduction:riccati}).
+It follows that the vector $\mathbf{r^*}$ must closely approximate the vector $\mathbf{\rnon}$ and this, of course, implies that the polynomial $r^*$ closely approximate the nonoscillatory solution $\rnon$ of the Riccati equation (\ref{introduction:riccati}).

-It is difficult to derive an explicit lower bound on the value of $\omega$ which ensures that the Newton-Kantorovich iterates converge to a vector which represents a nonoscillatory solution of the Riccati equation.
+It appears to be difficult to derive an explicit lower bound on the value of $\omega$ which ensures that the Newton-Kantorovich iterates converge to a vector which represents a nonoscillatory solution of the Riccati equation.
 It is relatively easy, however, to develop a criterion which works well in practice.
 The procedure seems to succeed whenever the frequency is high enough to ensure that each linearized equation which arises has a unique solution.
 The linearization of the discretized Riccati operator around the vector $\mathbf{r}$ is

 and multiplying both sides of this equation by the inverse of the diagonal matrix yields

 where we have let

 Because we sample $\rlg$ to initialize the Newton-Kantorovich iterations, $\mathbf{r} \sim i \omega \sqrt{\mathbf{q}}$, and this gives us the approximate bound